 SkillPointe can show you what to expect, what you’ll earn, and give you tips from a pro who knows what it's like to do this job.
 If you’re a hard worker and want a hands-on job with great career opportunities, read on.

-- Set up and operate precision equipment
+- Set up, operate and maintain precision equipment

 - Plan stock inventory

 What are the requirements for an entry-level machinist or a tool and die maker job?

 You’ll need to have your high school diploma or equivalent.
 For a tool and die maker job, you may need additional qualifications.
 Courses in math, metalwork, blueprint reading and drafting will be useful.
 It’s helpful to have a driver's license.